TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 7/Esther 7.2.md

 ---

-And the king said again unto Esther on the second day at the banquet of wine, What is thy petition, queen Esther? and it shall be granted thee: and what is thy request? even to the half of the kingdom it shall be performed.
+The king said again to Esther on the second day at the banquet of wine, "What is your petition, queen Esther?
+It shall be granted you.
+What is your request?
+Even to the half of the kingdom it shall be performed."